Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certifying ground-state energy estimates via rejection sampling

-We describe a procedure that achieves exactly that.
-That is, given a lower-bound on the overlap of the input state with the ground state, access to samples from the distribution $p \ast n_\sigma$, an error tolerance $\epsilon>0$ and an estimate of the ground state $\hat{E}_0$, we will be able to certify that $|E_0-\hat{E}_0|\leq\epsilon$.
-It is also important to stress once more what our test \emph{will not achieve}, namely certifying a spectral gap estimate.
-It only certifies the ground state energy estimate.
-However, we will show that if the evolution time is proportional to the inverse of the spectral gap, our test will accept the estimate with high probability.
-It is also worth mentioning that our test comes at the cost of a higher sample complexity than the estimation procedure itself, namely $\tilde{\mathcal{O}}(\epsilon^{-4}\eta^{-3})$.
+It is important to emphasize that our test \emph{does not certify} a spectral gap estimate; it certifies only the ground-state energy estimate.
+However, we will show that if $\sigma$ is proportional to the spectral gap, the test will accept the estimate \( \hat{E}'_0 \) with high probability.
+It is also worth noting that this test incurs a higher sample complexity than the estimation procedure itself, specifically \( \tilde{\mathcal{O}}(\epsilon^{-4} \eta^{-3}) \).

-We give an intuitive explanation of how the verification works in Fig.~\ref{fig:scheme} and explain the protocol in detail in Appendix~\ref{app:certification}.
-But it essentially relies on two observations.
-The first, formalized in Lemma~\ref{lem:contribution_small}, is that if the density of $p\ast n_\sigma$ has a well-defined peak around our ground state energy estimate, then $p\ast n_\sigma$ conditioned on an interval of size $\sim\sigma$ around $\hat{E}_0$ will again approximately have the moments of a convex combination of Gaussians.
-Furthermore, we then show that the variance of the random variable conditioned on this interval will exceed a given threshold if the estimate is incorrect.
-Finally, we show that if we evolve by a time proportional to the inverse of the spectral gap, the test will accept with high probability.
-We summarize the certification algorithm below: \begin{theorem} Under the same conditions as Theorem \ref{thm:main}, there exists an algorithm that, given arbitrary $\sigma>0$ and $\hat{E}_0 \in [E_0-\sigma, E_0+\sigma]$ (but no bound on the spectral gap $\Delta_{\rm true}$), makes
+We provide an intuitive explanation of the verification process in Figures~\ref{fig:scheme1}, \ref{fig:scheme2}, \ref{fig:scheme3} and \ref{fig:scheme4}, and explain the protocol in detail in Appendix~\ref{app:certification}.
+The verification relies primarily on two observations.
+The first, formalized in Lemma~\ref{lem:contribution_small}, is that if the density of \( p \ast n_\sigma \) has a well-defined peak near our ground-state energy estimate $\hat{E}_0$, then \( p \ast n_\sigma \), conditioned on an interval of size \( \sim \sigma \) around \( \hat{E}_0 \), will approximately exhibit the moments of a convex combination of Gaussians.
+Furthermore, we demonstrate that the variance of the random variable conditioned on this interval will exceed a certain threshold if the estimate is incorrect.
+Finally, we show that if $\sigma$ is proportional to the spectral gap, the test will accept the estimate with high probability.
+We summarize the certification algorithm below: